 Methods in construction of buildings and large structures; site, excavation, foundation, framework, timber, reinforced concrete, structural steel, masonry, excavation, paving, compacting, and others.
 Prerequisite: CMGT 2060.
 A-F grading only.

 Intermediate introduction to Newtonian mechanics.
 Analysis of forces and moments on engineering structures in equilibrium.
 Moments of inertia and stress strain relationships.
-Prerequisite: PHYS 2702.
+Strongly Recommended: PHYS 2701.
 A-F grading only.